In this article:

 - You can only transfer a single or joint-owner family RESP to a self-directed RESP.

-It generally takes 4–8 weeks to transfer an RESP.
-The process is slightly longer for RESPs because we need to work with your current institution to transfer all grants and contributions correctly.
+It generally takes 4–8 weeks to transfer an RESP account into Wealthsimple.
+The process is slightly longer for RESPs because we need to work with your current bank to understand the grants and contributions made to the account.

 How to transfer an RESP to Wealthsimple